RadAlpaca11/BANTR-portfolio/index.md

 The Gibson Ek High School Buddy Program was started by a student to pair freshmen with an older buddy to help them adjust to the new school.
 This student manually created every single pair of buddies based on a survey of their interests to make compatible matches.
 I saw this and thought, "I could program something to make this process so much easier!"

 ## "Define" statement
-How might I make a computer program to match up older and younger buddies based on interests from survey responses for the Gibson Ek Buddy program?
+How might I make a computer program to match up older and younger buddies based on interests from survey responses for the Gibson Ek High School Buddy program?

 ## How it works
 BANTR, which I wrote in python, starts by taking input .csv files from surveys of people's interests.